SysKitTeam/docs-point/installation/connect-to-tenant.md

 When you first connect to your tenant, SysKit Point will request permissions to collect data from your Microsoft 365 environment.

+To continue, check the __Consent on behalf of your organization option (1__), and click the __Accept button (2)__.
+A new page opens where you can choose which information would you like to collect when it comes to your Microsoft 365 environment:

+* __Automatic Discovery__ – by default, SysKit Point continuously monitors your Microsoft 365 environment and shows you the latest data.
+SharePoint Online sites and Microsoft 365 Groups data will always be monitored.
+This setting cannot be modified.
+* __Autodiscover OneDrive (1)__ - by default, SysKit Point will collect information and report on the users' OneDrive activity, content, and sharing.
+To stop collecting OneDrive data, uncheck this option.
+* __Protect OneDrive privacy (2)__ - When enabled, SysKit Point will only show general information about the user's OneDrive, such as used storage.
+SysKit Point Admins won't be able to access any OneDrive content and personal data.
+By default, this option is disabled.
+__Store audit logs (3)__ - SysKit Point will also collect all audit logs to monitor internal and external user activities and changes and store them on a hard drive.
+To stop storing audit logs, uncheck this option.
+* __Protect user privacy (4)__- - When enabled, user activity data will be hidden from SysKit Point and protected from Administrator supervision.
+By default, this option is disabled.

 You can change these options anytime by going to __Settings - General – Connected Tenant – Manage Connection__ in SysKit Point application.